Lorraine Toussaint: 2012–present

 In March 2016, Toussaint was cast in her role as defense attorney Shambala Green, a role she originated on Law & Order in 1990, on the NBC legal drama Chicago Justice, that aired a backdoor pilot in Chicago P.D..
 On August 14, 2017, it was announced that Toussaint would join as a series regular in the third season of Into the Badlands.
 She played the role of Cressida, a self-styled Prophetess in season 3.

 In 2019, Toussaint starred in the NBC limited drama series The Village.
 The series was canceled after one season.
 She later starred in the superhero film Fast Color opposite Gugu Mbatha-Raw and played the role of Louise "Lou Lou" Baptiste in the horror film Scary Stories to Tell in the Dark produced by Guillermo del Toro.
 The following year, she played feminist, civil rights advocate and activist Florynce Kennedy in the biographical film The Glorias directed by Julie Taymor.
 The film premiered at the Sundance Film Festival on January 26, 2020.
 Later, she was cast opposite Idris Elba in the drama film Concrete Cowboy.
 Also in 2020, Toussaint was cast as Viola "Aunt Vi" Lascombe in the CBS reboot for The Equalizer starring Queen Latifah.

 Personal life

 Toussaint has one daughter named Samara.
 One of Toussaint's grandparents was from Martinique.
 She had a blog.
+Toussaint married Michael Tomlinson in August 2017 but they divorced almost two years later in 2019.

+Toussaint was raised Catholic but has since explored other religions, such as Hinduism and Buddhism.